 - > retained earnings,

 - > special reserves and funds,

 - > asset revaluation reserves, and

-- fair value through other comprehensive revenue and expense.

 Special reserves and funds

 Special reserves and funds are a component of equity generally representing a particular use to which various parts of equity have been assigned.
 Special reserves and funds may be legally restricted or created by PNCC.